 The Best Order to Apply Skincare Products at Night

-My process seems like a lot but it only takes about 10 minutes at night, and after a long day, it’s a lovely way to mentally prepare to sleep and transition to bedtime.
+My process seems like a lot, but it only takes about 10 minutes at night and is a lovely way to end my day.

-Start with a gentle cleanser.
+Start with a gentle, oil-based cleanser.
 I love this oil cleanser from Tatcha.
-It’s light, odorless and melts off your makeup without being harsh or drying out your skin.
-I’ve been using it for a few years now and there’ is no going back.
+It’s light, odorless, and melts off your makeup without being harsh or drying out your skin.
+I’ve been using it for a few years now, and there is no going back.

 Face Mask – Optional

-When I want something for fine lines and wrinkles I turn to Hanacure’s all in one facial kit.
+When I have a photoshoot or an event, and I want my face to look extra firm and lifted I use Hanacure’s all in one facial kit.
 It’s wild, but it really does work.

 Vintner’s Daughter, $198